 Are There Any Fees?

 There are absolutely no monthly fees with FNBO Direct's checking and savings accounts, which is great news.
 But, as outlined above, if you choose to opt-in to overdraft protection, you will pay overdraft fees of $33 per overdraft.
+There's also a $15 fee for outgoing wire transfers.

 How Do I Open An Account?